jofey55/ZawadiEats/replit.md

 **Key Features**:
 - Green primary color (#6BBF59) for CTAs and buttons
+- Green border (#6BBF59) appears on menu cards on hover and click for visual feedback
 - Smooth hover transitions with scale and shadow effects
 - Each menu item maintains unique customization toppings functionality
 - Mobile-first responsive design throughout
+- **Pricing Update (October 2025)**: All menu prices reduced by 20%

 ### Backend Architecture